IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 Only one decision was implemented and that was to pick between a number 2-4.
 This decision was final for the file type.

 ### Iteration
-A do while loop was implmented .
+A do while loop was created to prevent the user from intering a number less then 2.
+But doesnt seem to correctly stop the user from creating a file that is greater then 5.

 ### File Input and Output